Awards for Established Scientists

 The Samuel Noel Postlethwait Award is given for outstanding service to the BSA Teaching Section.

 Edgar T. Wherry Award (Pteridological Section and the American Fern Society)

 The Edgar T. Wherry Award is given for the best paper presented during the contributed papers session of the Pteridological Section.
 This award is in honor of Dr. Wherry’s many contributions to the floristics and patterns of evolution in ferns.

-Hannah Ranft, Sometimes it only takes one to tango: using natural history collections to assess the impact of asexuality in the fern genus Pteris.
+Hannah Ranft, Johns Hopkins University, For the Proposal: Sometimes it only takes one to tango: using natural history collections to assess the impact of asexuality in the fern genus Pteris.
 Co-authors: Kathryn Picard, Amanda Grusz, Michael Windham, Eric Schuettpelz

 Awards for Early Career Scientists

 Dr. Emily Sessa, University of Florida